patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Integrations may not disclose implementation details

-- [ ] Asynchronous, not synchronous when possible
+- [ ] Make communication asynchronous if possible

-- [ ] Make shared services and resources state-less when possible
+- [ ] Make shared services and resources state-less if possible

-- [ ] Share reusable data, resources and services opportunistically (but secure) on the platform
+- [ ] Share reusable data and logic opportunistically (but secure) on the platform, even if there are no consumers yet
+  - Share passive data as REST resources (request-response pattern)
+  - Share business logic as XML services (request-response pattern)
+  - Share streaming data on a MQ topic (publish-subscribe pattern)